 Historically, societies have been organised based on conventions that individuals conform and expect others to conform [1].
 Within organisations, conventions are explicit and are stated in terms of rules, protocols or both.
-In the context of Multi-Agent Systems (MAS), Electronic Institutions [2] try to follow the same principles.
+In the context of Multi-Agent Systems (MAS), Electronic Institutions [2] are meant to follow the same principles.

-An Electronic Institution (EI) is a MAS framework designed to guarantee previously defined social conventions.
+An Electronic Institution (EI) is an MAS framework designed to guarantee previously defined social conventions.
 These conventions are designed to let the whole system achieve certain implicit goals.
 For instance, traffic rules try to improve traffic flow and to avoid accidents.
-These social conventions support agent coordination which typically has been handled from two main approaches [3][4][5]: considering the individual perspective of agents-so conventions can emerge-or a global organisational perspective-using infrastructure to support them.
+These social conventions support agent coordination which typically has been handled from two main approaches [3][4][5]: considering the individual perspective of agents -so conventions can emerge- or a global organisational perspective -using infrastructure to support them-.
 An EI provides an organisational approach that regulates the agent interaction, thus the institution follows a global coordination perspective instead of an individual approach.
 More concretely, an EI is a self-contained and static organisational framework.
-By self-contained we mean agent interaction solely occurs inside the institution.
-Thus, we assume an EI mediates all messages among its participants.
-Also, an EI's social conventions do not change during its execution, so we consider it is static.
+By self-contained we mean user interaction solely occurs inside the institution.
+This is the case, because an EI mediates all messages among its participants.
+Also, and EI's social conventions do not change during its execution, so we consider it is static.

-A problem arises when we have a dynamic social system -we call it world- and we want to enhance it by adding an EI: the fact of being self-contained and static becomes a limitation.
+The problem arises when we have a dynamic social system -we call it world and we want to enhance it by adding an EI.
+In this manner, we pursue enhancement by addition of EI's regulating capabilities.
+In this context, the fact of being self-contained and static becomes a limitation.
 Instead of being self-contained, we need the institution to be aware of the world it is added to.
 Even more, the institution should adapt to changes of this dynamic social system.
-In this manner, we pursue the enhancement of the existing dynamic social system by addition of EI's regulating capabilities.

 Our proposed solution to cope with this limitation is to extend an EI into a situated autonomic organisational framework.
 By situated we mean it is aware and can induce changes in the external social system (it is bound to world).
 And by autonomic we mean it can autonomously adapt to changes in the dynamic existing social system.
 We envisage the EI as a whole, autonomic and situated in a world.
-This vision at organisational level is very similar to autonomous situated agents at individual level.
+This vision at organisational level is very similar to autonomously situated agents at individual level.
 Thus, we conceive our proposed extension to EI as bringing to an organisational level two agent properties: situatedness and adaptation.

 Specifically, we consider the institution situatedness as an awareness of its world (society, organisation or MAS) and its capacity to induce changes on it.
 In this paper, we formalise and extend some concepts used in a previous approach [6] to situate an EI.
 Besides, we envision adaptation as a goal-driven mechanism to change conventions.
 Societal changes, such as changes in agent behaviours or properties, may affect negatively in the fulfilment of organisational goals.
-Just as agents must adapt in order to succeed, Electronic Institutions should be able to adapt to fulfil their own global goals -which may differ from individual ones.
-Thus, an extended institution is able to modify its conventions to improve the system's effectiveness to accomplish the organisational goals -it may also improve the system's efficiency.
+Just as agents must adapt in order to succeed, Electronic Institutions should be able to adapt to fulfil their own global goals -which may differ form individual ones- .
+Thus, an extended institution is able to modify its conventions to improve the system's efficiency-.
 This adaptation can also be seen as a reconfiguration aspect of autonomic computing, where systems are able to reconfigure themselves without human intervention [7].
-In this paper, we formalise and extend some concepts used in previous approaches to situate an EI [6] and to adapt it [8].
+In this paper, we formalise and extend some concepts used in previous approaches to situate and EI [6] and to adapt it [8].